+- European Journal of Cancer (formerly the European Journal of Cancer and Clinical Oncology);

+- Gynecologic Oncology;

+- o International Journal of Radiation, Oncology, Biology, and Physics;

+- The Journal of the American Medical Association;

+- Journal of Clinical Oncology;

-- o Journal of the National Cancer Institute;
+- Journal of the National Cancer Institute;

-- o Journal of the National Comprehensive Cancer Network (NCCN);
+- Journal of the National Comprehensive Cancer Network (NCCN);

 - Journal of Urology;

-- o Lancet;
+- Lancet;

 - Lancet Oncology;

-- o Leukemia;
+- Leukemia;

-- The New England Journal of Medicine; or
+- o The New England Journal of Medicine; or

 - Radiation Oncology

 - Pediatric Hematology and Oncology

-- Pediatric Blood and Cancer
+- o Pediatric Blood and Cancer

-- o Journal of Adolescent and Young Adult Oncology
+- Journal of Adolescent and Young Adult Oncology

-Meeting abstracts and case reports are generally excluded from consideration
+Meeting abstracts and case reports are generally excluded from consideration.

-- Coverage determination may also be directed by CMS National Coverage Determinations (NCDs) or state-specific Local Coverage Determinations (LCDs), state-specific Medicaid drug utilization requirements and/or health plan-specific drug coverage policies, where applicable. - Unique cases that do not fit NCCN Categories 1-3: - Non-standard protocols may be approved based on unique clinical circumstances, especially for rare diseases that may lack guideline-based treatment recommendations - $\circ$ $\,$ Non-standard protocols are entered into the database, as needed
+- Coverage determination may also be directed by CMS National Coverage Determinations (NCDs) or state-specific Local Coverage Determinations (LCDs), state-specific Medicaid drug utilization requirements and/or health plan-specific drug coverage policies, where applicable. - Unique cases that do not fit NCCN Categories 1-3: - Non-standard protocols may be approved based on unique clinical circumstances, especially for rare diseases that may lack guideline-based treatment recommendations - Non-standard protocols are entered into the database, as needed